actions/actions-runner-controller/README.md

 ### Ephemeral Runners

-Both `RunnerDeployment` and `RunnerSet` has ability to configure `ephemeral: true` in the spec.
+Both `RunnerDeployment` and `RunnerSet` has ability to configure `ephemeral: <true|false>` in the spec.
+The ephemeral mode is configured on by default.

 When it is configured, it passes a `--ephemeral` flag to every runner, that is a new `actions/runner` feature that instructs the runner to stop after the first job run.

-Just set the environment variable `RUNNER_FEATURE_FLAG_EPHEMERAL` to `true` on runner containers in your runner pods to enable the feature.
+_Note: GitHub Enterprise servers don't support the feature yet and you need to set the environment variable `RUNNER_FEATURE_FLAG_EPHEMERAL` to `false` on runner containers in your runner pods to fallback to the legacy ephemeral mode._

-For example, a `RunnerSet` config with the flag enabled looks like:
+For example, a `RunnerSet` config with the flag disabled looks like:

 ```yaml
 kind: RunnerSet